 The blepharoplasty procedure is a fairly short, straightforward procedure that can be performed under local anesthetic, or combining local anesthetic with sedative medications.

 Once you are suitably anesthetized, your surgeon will make small incisions along the natural folds of the eyelid, or alternatively just inside the lower eyelid.
 By placing the incisions here, any scarring will be fairly well hidden.
 The excess skin will be cut away and then the wounds closed using sutures or sterile sticky strips.

 Blepharoplasty is usually considered a suitable cosmetic surgery treatment for patients who have the following issues:

 Don’t let sagging skin around your eyes make you look and feel older than you really are.
 Blepharoplasty can transform your appearance and restore the confidence that you deserve to have.
+At Nip & Tuck Plastic Surgery we strive to deliver the best blepharoplasty Atlanta has to offer.
 Contact us today to schedule your consultation appointment.

 Come visit Dr. Jones and our team and let us help you achieve the spectacular look you deserve!

 3280 Howell Mill Road NW Suite 200, Atlanta, GA 30327